Geography of Malaysia: Mountain ranges

-Mountain ranges in the East tend to follow north–south or northeast–southwest paths, and the highest ranges form the border between Malaysia and Indonesia.
+Mountain ranges in East Malaysia tend to follow north–south or northeast–southwest paths, and the highest ranges form the border between Malaysia and Indonesia.
 The mountains contain many jagged limestone peaks.
 The Trus Madi Range, also in Sabah, houses Mount Trus Madi.
 Bombalai Hill in Sabah is the only active volcano in Malaysia.

 Peninsular Malaysia contains numerous mountain ranges running parallel from north to south along the peninsula.
 The main mountain range is the Titiwangsa Mountains, which divides the peninsula between its east and west coasts.
-It houses Mount Korbu, the second highest peak in the Peninsular.
+It houses Mount Korbu, the second highest peak in Peninsular Malaysia.
 These mountains are heavily forested, and mainly composed of granite.
 The range is the origin of some of Peninsular Malaysia's river systems.
 To the east of this range is the Bintang Range.
-The highest peak in the Peninsular is Mount Tahan, located on the Tahan Range.
+The highest peak in Peninsular Malaysia is Mount Tahan, located on the Tahan Range.

 Caves

 Numerous caves run through the country due to the karst landscape caused by water eroding limestone.
 The Mulu Caves in East Malaysia are the largest caves in the world.
-They are located between the Penambo range and Brunei, and form a major tourist attraction.
+They are located between the Penambo range and Brunei, and are a major tourist attraction.
 At 700 m long and 70 m high the Sarawak Chamber is the largest cave chamber in the world.
 Other famous caves are the 1.6 km Deer Cave and Lang's Cave.

 Islands

-Malaysia contains numerous islands, the largest of which is Banggi Island in Sabah, which has an area of 440.7 km2.
-It is followed by Betruit Island in Sarawak, Langkawi in Kedah, and Penang Island in Penang.
+Malaysia contains numerous islands, the largest of which fully within Malaysia is Banggi Island in Sabah, which has an area of 440.7 km2.
+It is followed by Bruit Island in Sarawak, Langkawi in Kedah, and Penang Island in Penang.
 The largest island shared with another country is Borneo, followed by Sebatik Island.
 In addition, Malaysia lies within the world's coral reef distribution.
 The reefs can be usually found around islands such as Sipadan Island, Swallow Reef, and Redang Island.
-Sipadan Island, an underwater mountain, is Malaysia's only oceanic island.
+Sipadan, an underwater mountain, is Malaysia's only oceanic island.

 Coasts

-A recent global remote sensing analysis suggested that there were 1,713 km2 of tidal flats in Malaysia, making it the 19th ranked country in terms of how much tidal flat occurs there.
+A recent global remote sensing analysis suggests that there were 1,713 km2 of tidal flats in Malaysia, making it the 19th ranked country in terms of how much tidal flat occurs there.